YomZsamora/FrontEnd-Assignment/readme.md

 # Front-End Assignment

 A simple frontend assignment with a site screenshot to emulate.
 Site frontend uses same layout, navigation and system as the screenshot.
 Images used were provided.
 This is basically a frontend design, hence no need for backend configurations.
 Though I'd like to note I used Laravel, PHP to be precise.
-To save you the hassle of configuring a development environment, download the HTML & CSS files here.
+To save you the hassle of configuring a development environment, [download the HTML & CSS files here](http://frontendassignment.adzumi.co.ke/frontend.zip)

 ## Requirements